Michael O'Shaughnessy: The new Californian

-On July 4, 1890, O'Shaughnessy went hiking to the top of Mount Tamalpais with his fiancee Mary and several of her siblings; the day was hot and he had brought 2 gal of water, but it was all consumed before they reached the top.
+On July 4, 1890, O'Shaughnessy went hiking to the top of Mount Tamalpais with his fiancée Mary and several of her siblings; the day was hot and he had brought 2 gal of water, but it was all consumed before they reached the top.
 While O'Shaughnessy was looking for an easier route down the mountain, he found a brook just below the summit and refilled his jug, returning to refresh the party's spirits for the descent.
 A few days later, he described to the Tamalpais Land & Water Company how he proposed to route the water from the brook to supply water for Mill Valley without an expensive dam; he completed the design and surveying for the water project by the time he married Mary in October.